tfpauly/privacy-proxy/draft-pauly-intarea-proxy-config-pvd.md

 This document defines a new PvD Additional Information key, `proxies`, that is an array of dictionaries, where each dictionary in the array defines a single proxy that is available as part of the PvD (see {{proxies-key-iana}}).
-Each proxy is defined by a proxy protocol, a proxy URI (or URI template
+Each proxy is defined by a proxy protocol, a proxy location (i.e., a hostname and port or a URI template
 {{!URITEMPLATE=RFC6570}}), along with potentially other keys.

 This document defines two mandatory keys for the sub-dictionaries in the